spaceprofessor/aed-handout/HAAE-D03_Handout.md

 # Ballistic Atmospheric Entry
-**Version 24.0, Last Update: 21 Apr 2024**
+**Version 24.0, Last Update: 07 Mar 2025**

 *This handout was created exclusively for the course "Hypersonic Aerodynamics and Atmospheric Entry" at FH Aachen University of Applied Sciences by Prof. Dr. Bernd Dachwald.
 It contains copyright-protected material.
 Therefore, it may **not** be used for purposes other than educational and scientific work by students of FH Aachen University of Applied Sciences.
 It is not allowed to redistribute it in any form.*

 ![](figures/haae-d03_ballistic_Seite_01.png)

 In this lecture we will have a look at ballistic atmospheric entries.
 One has to be a bit careful with what "ballistic entry" means.
-Sometimes it means that all forces except drag are neglected.
+Sometimes it means that all forces except aerodynamic drag are neglected.
 More precisely, this is a "ballistic calculation".
 Sometimes it means that the vehicle doesn't produce lift (but gravity still acts onto the vehicle).
 More precisely, this is a "ballistic vehicle".
 Typically, like in this lecture, one assumes both, doing ballistic calculations for ballistic vehicles.
 In the next lecture, we will then calculate the "real entry" (with gravity) of a ballistic vehicle and compare it with our results from this lecture.

 # Ballistic Entry Dynamics